kansasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Municipal Court Public Access Online Portals

-Some municipal courts operate online case search databases where the general public can determine if a warrant was issued.
+Some municipal courts operate online case search databases where the general public may determine if a warrant was issued.
 These resources reveal the defendant's name, warrant type, case number, and issue date.
-For instance, one can access the City of Wichita's Municipal Court Case Search portal to find warrant information using a defendant's name.
+For instance, one may access the City of Wichita's Municipal Court Case Search portal to find warrant information using a defendant's name.

 County Treasurer Online Systems